AndreSantos03/AndreSantos03-Y3S1-ProgFuncionalLogica2/README.md

 #### Trace

-The `trace` statements are used for debugging and logging, providing visibility into the operation being performed and the state of the stack after each operation.
+The `trace` statements are used for debugging.
+These statements provide insights into each operation performed and the state of the stack thereafter.

+Overall, the `run` function is a critical component of our Haskell-based interpreter, showcasing the practical application of recursion and pattern matching in functional programming.
+Its design and implementation highlight the efficiency of Haskell in handling complex computational tasks.

 ## 2. Programming Language Development